rynkwn/guide-to-git/README.md

 # To run

+`sh start.sh`

 # Github

-Integrating with github is unnecessary to learn basic git, but it's a good idea if you want to get your hands dirty what what's common in industry (and also some useful related git-fu).
+Integrating with github is unnecessary to learn basic git, but it's a good idea if you want to get your hands dirty what what's common in industry.

+To really get the full experience, I recommend creating an account on Github here: https://github.com/